 It is impossible to guess your particular context, and your current priorities.
-But we invite you to give yourself an unusual gift: Spend an hour in Nature, on your own, without looking at your phone, and with no books, pets, or other people.
-If you have never experienced this, you are up for a very special treat!
+But we invite you to give yourself an unusual gift: Spend an hour in Nature, on your own, without looking at your phone, and with no

 /WHAT IS ASSESSED HERE: HOW YOU THINK ABOUT THE MEANING, ROLE AND VALUE OF MINDFULNESS AND ITS PRACTICE, AND HOW YOU FEEL ABOUT IT.